multicatch/rubble-rs/rubble-templates/README.md

 # rubble-templates

 A template engine in Rust.
-Allows compiling text templates into output text.
+Allows compiling text templates into output text using variable substitution or code evaluation.

 ## What does it do?